 - Heat – for example, hot baths, saunas or heat packs as heat can increase bleeding

 - Alcohol – drinking alcohol can increase bleeding and swelling

 - Running – also increases blood flow and can delay healing

 - Massage – which may increase bleeding and swelling and delay healing

 On the other hand, the measures that you should consider taking can be remembered by another acronym RICE:

 Rest – Allow the injury time to heal by giving the joint or muscle some rest.
 Do not try and be brave and play through injuries, it may cause further damage and the injury will take longer to get better.

-Apply ice for 15 to 20 minutes wrapped in a damp towel every two to three hours for the first two to three days to reduce the inflammation.
+Ice – Rather than applying any heat to the area, ice is preferred for the initial two or three days post-injury.
+Apply ice for 20 minutes wrapped in a damp towel every one to two hours for the first two to three days to reduce the inflammation.
 Ice can also help to reduce pain and swelling in soft tissue injuries.
 Try not to let it touch your skin directly, because it could cause a burn.

-Treating strains, sprains, and other sports injuries
+Relieving the pain of strains, sprains and other sports injuries

 To relieve the pain associated with mild strains and sprains non-steroidal anti-inflammatory drugs (NSAIDs) can be effective.
 Ibuprofen is an anti-inflammatory pain reliever.
 On top of relieving pain and fever, ibuprofen also helps relieve inflammation.